djcooke/compendium/pomanders.md

 Pomanders are found in gold chests, and have many helpful effects.
 Using them efficiently is key to getting a solo clear.
 Below is a description of each pomander, and some tips for using them effectively.

+These are called protomanders instead of pomanders in Eureka Orthos.

 <table>
   <thead>